Did Casey Anthony Murder Her Daughter Caylee? New Interviews Raise Doubts Of Notorious Mom’s Innocence

 — USA TODAY (@USATODAY) April 10, 2017

 Casey Anthony has recently opened up about the lies she told to investigators during the murder investigation.
-Speaking to The Associated Press earlier this year, she admitting to lying to police and said it wouldn’t have made a difference if she was truthful.
+Speaking to The Associated Press earlier this year, she admitted to lying to police and said it wouldn’t have made a difference if she was truthful.

 Watch #CaseyAnthony: An American Murder Mystery online NOW https://t.co/5I6xr0xNdF pic.twitter.com/TDtCVRtZYX